Edugem-Technologies/bombaysoftwares-tskit/README.md

 ## isSet

-This function checks if the value provided is none of this - null,undefined,empty string,"undefined",empty array as string.
+This function checks if the value provided is none of this - null, undefined, empty string, "undefined", empty array as string.

 ```bash
 console.log(isSet("null"));